Pricey for metal but a light, responsive and versatile tubeless 700c wheelset that works best with tyres up to 45mm

 The naturally tight ride feel, acceleration and agility are great for giving sedentary bikes a welcome wake-up call.
-However, there are better options if you’re trying to smooth and soothe an already sharp bike, and there’s no 650B option.
+However, there are better options if you’re trying to smooth and soothe an already sharp bike.

 Tech specs: Mavic Allroad SL gravel wheels